matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_beacon_proxy_contract_upgradability.md

 ---

-## Adapt the crowdfunding campaign contract for upgradeability
+## Adapt the Crowdfunding Campaign contract for upgradeability

 To adapt our Crowdfunding Campaign contract for upgradeability, we are transitioning to a proxy pattern.
 This approach separates the